Serrin's overdetermined problems on epigraphs: Serrin's overdetermined problem with Allen-Cahn type nonlinearity

 In view of the discussions in Remark \ref{rem-th-allen-cahn 1} above, the following two research lines seem legitimate and interesting, when $f$ is a \textit{specified Allen-Cahn-type nonlinearities} :

 1) for $ N \leq 8$, provide natural assumptions on $g$, weaker than the global Lipschitz continuity, which guarantee the monotonicity property;

-2) for $ N \geq 9$, give natural assumptions on the epigraph $ \Omega$ in order to restore the validity of \textit{conjecture BCNe}.
+2) for $ N \geq 9$, give natural assumptions on the epigraph $ \Omega$ ensuring that, if the overdetermined problem \eqref{probleme} admits a solution, then $\Omega $ is necessarily an affine half-space and $u$ is one-dimensional.

-The next result takes a step in the directions indicated in items 1) and 2) above.
-In general terms, this result proves the validity of \textit{conjecture BCNe} for epigraphs contained in a half-space and without the monotonicity assumption.
+The next result (see Theorem \ref{th-allen-cahn 2} below) takes a step in the directions indicated in items 1) and 2) above.
+In general terms, this result proves the rigidity of the epigraph $\Omega$ and the one-dimensional symmetry of the solution $u$ when the epigraph is contained in a half-space and this holds true without any monotonicity assumption on $u$.
 To our knowledge, this is the first result of this type in any dimension $N \geq 3$.
-It crucially builds on the results of our recent paper \cite{bfs} in which we prove the monotonicity property \eqref{hyp-monot} for solutions to \eqref{NonLin-PoissonEq} on epigraphs bounded from below, and defined by a function $g$ belonging to a large class $\mathcal{G}$ of continuous functions.
+It stands on the results of the recent paper \cite{bfs}, where the authors and B. Sciunzi prove the monotonicity property \eqref{hyp-monot} for solutions to the Dirichlet problem \eqref{NonLin-PoissonEq} on epigraphs bounded from below, and defined by a function $g$ belonging to a large class $\mathcal{G}$ of continuous functions.
 Specifically, in \cite{bfs} we introduced the following \begin{defn} Assume $N \geq 2.$ We say that a continuous function $g : \R^{N-1} \mapsto \R$ belongs to the class $\mathcal{G}$, if it satisfies the next compactness property :